MatthewBradon/BookTranslator/README.md

 All the packages except MUPDF are installed and managed by VCPKG

+**PDFTranslator does not support OCR and only works with text based PDFs.**

 MUPDF is included as a submodule for this repository after cloning run this command to have all of the submodules so you can build MUPDF
 ```
 git submodule update --init --recursive
 ```

 I built this using cmake and the Visual Studio Community 2022 Build Tools